hakai-here/Notes/docs/linux/hardware/diskFormating.md

 Replace <mount_path> with the directory where you want to access the storage volume.

 ## Analyzing Disk Usage with ncdu
 Now, let's introduce you to a powerful storage management tool called ncdu.
 In case it's not already installed, you might need to install it first.
-For Debian-based systems like Ubuntu, use:
+For Fedora and Centos use:

 ```bash
 sudo dnf install ncdu